sbatch, squeue, scancel, sacct, and sinfo) that you’ll use throughout the rest of the tutorial series to run real training workloads on SUNK.

 Check the job status

-To check the status of your job, use thesqueue command.
+To check the status of your job, use the squeue command.
 The squeue command shows the status of all jobs in the cluster.
 To see a specific job, target the job ID from the submission command.
-In this example, where the job ID is 371, the job is located using squeue 371.
+In this example, where the job ID is 371, locate the job by running squeue 371.

-Jobs can also be targeted by the person who submitted them, identified by username, by running squeue -u myname.
+You can also target jobs by the person who submitted them, identified by username, by running squeue -u myname.

-Running squeue without any arguments will show all jobs in the queue, including their status, time running, and the nodes they are running on.
+Running squeue without any arguments shows all jobs in the queue, including their status, time running, and the nodes they are running on.

 | Job state | Explanation |